zenodeapp/substitution-matrices/README.md

 1. The creation of the actual file that represents our new dataset, and
 2. Creating a reference to this dataset in [zenode.config.js](/zenode.config.js).

 For step one it's important to know what data our text parser expects.
-For this it might be best to look at the files we've already included in the [dataset](/dataset)-folder.
+For this it might be best to look at the files we've already included in the [dataset](/dataset) folder.
 I also suggest to read more about the formatting of `Alphabets and Matrices` in the [Appendix](#a-alphabets-and-matrices).

 For the second step we add our new dataset to one of the following objects: